-Orinda and Moraga taxpayers pay a huge emergency services premium, because we are spread out and need more emergency response personnel per capita to provide adequate response times.
-According to the LAFCO report, MOFD residents have approximately the same number of incidents per capita as the residents in the ConFire service area but MOFD has over four times the number of emergency units per capita as in the ConFire service.
-Do we need more?
+The Task Force is not making recommendations but merely analyzing available data.
+As described in Section IV, Orinda and Moraga taxpayers pay a large emergency-services premium; twice the property tax rate for emergency services as the county average.
+Because of the semi-rural nature of the District, a greater number of response units per capita is required to provide appropriate response times.
+According to the LAFCO report, MOFD residents have approximately the same number of incidents per capita as the residents in the ConFire service area but, where ConFire serves approximately 600,000 residents with 30 emergency units, MOFD's seven units in five stations serve 34,000, over four times the number of emergency units per capita as ConFire.
+Do we need still more to provide adequate response times?

-MOFD's 19 personnel are concentrated into 5 stations - 3.8 firefighters per station.
-90 percent of all code-3 incidents (excluding false alarms) are medical in nature (Table II-5).
+A further observation: MOFD's 19 personnel are concentrated in five stations - 3.8 firefighters per station.
+Most code-3 incidents (90 percent, excluding false alarms) are medical in nature (Table II-5).
+How many medical personnel are required to be an effective first-response team to an emergency medical incident?
+Should the MOFD personnel be less concentrated, more spread out?

 The MOFD Standards of Coverage report stated "emergency service evaluation must take into account both the frequency and severity of the most common types of incidents."
-In 2009 there were 652 code-3 medical emergencies and 8 structure fires; both capable of permanent physical disability or death.
-Further, national statistics show that there is only one injury for every 30 residential fires and only one death in every 150 fires.
-In the twenty years that one fire related death might occur in Orinda there will be 13,000 code-3 medical emergencies.
-Does it make sense to staff our stations with three to five firefighters in anticipation of that once-every-twenty-year event or would it make more sense to spread them out for the twice-a-day event?
+In 2009, there were 652 Code 3 emergencies and eight structure fires.
+Further, national statistics show there is only one injury for every 30 residential fires and only one death in every 150 fires.
+Those numbers suggest that in the 20 years that one fire-related death might occur in Orinda there will be 13,000 Code 3 emergencies.
+How many will be heart attacks or strokes?
+Does it make sense to staff our stations with three to five firefighters in anticipation of an event that occurs only once every 20 years?
+Or would it make more sense to spread them out for the twice-a-day event?
+Possibly create satellite paramedic stations in ill-served areas like Sleepy Hollow and reduce staffing in, but do not close, underutilized stations.